-When a visual has a hierarchy, you can drill down to reveal additional details.
+When a visualization has a hierarchy, you can drill down to reveal additional details.
 For example, you might have a visualization that looks at Olympic medal count by a hierarchy made up of sport, discipline, and event.
 By default, the visualization would show medal count by sport -- gymnastics, skiing, aquatics, and so on.
-But, because it has a hierarchy, selecting one of the visual elements (such as a bar, line, or bubble), would display an increasingly more-detailed picture.
+But, because it has a hierarchy, selecting one of the visualization elements (like a bar, line, or bubble), would display an increasingly more-detailed picture.
 Select the aquatics element to see data for swimming, diving, and water polo.
 Select the diving element to see details for springboard, platform, and synchronized diving events.

 You can add hierarchies to reports you own, but not to those reports shared with you.
-Not sure which Power BI visualizations contain a hierarchy?
-Hover over a visualization and if you see these drill controls in the top corners, your visualization has a hierarchy.
+Are you not sure which Power BI visualizations contain a hierarchy?
+Hover over a visualization.
+If you see these drill controls in the top corners, your visualization has a hierarchy.

 Dates are a unique type of hierarchy.
 When you add a date field to a visualization, Power BI automatically adds a time hierarchy that contains year, quarter, month, and day.
-For more information, see Visual hierarchies and drill-down behavior or watch the video below.
+For more info, see visualization hierarchies and drill down behavior or watch the video below.

-In Power BI service or Desktop, drill requires a visualization with a hierarchy.
+In the Power BI service or Desktop, drill requires a visualization with a hierarchy.

-Understanding how the various drill icons work together can be confusing, so let's filter the tree map to show only 2 of the smaller territories: KY and TN.
-Select the tree map and under Visual level filters expand Territory and select KY and TN.
+Learning how the different drill icons work together can be confusing.
+Let's filter the treemap to show only two of the smaller territories: KY and TN.
+Select the treemap and under Visual level filters expand Territory and select KY and TN.

-You have several options for accessing the drill-down, drill up, and expand features for visualizations that have hierarchies.
+You have several options for accessing the drill down, drill up, and expand features for visualizations that have hierarchies.
 This article shows you how to use the first option below.
-Once you understand the basics of drill-down and expand, all three of these methods accomplish the same things, try them out and pick the one that you enjoy the most.
+Once you learn the basics of drill down and expand, you'll know how to use all three.
+They all accomplish the same things.
+Try them out and pick the one that you enjoy the most.

 Hover over a visualization to see and use the icons.